WesleyMa2/CSCC01-TEQ-Project/README.md

 ```

 ## Change Log
-This change log is to be updated from the top for any changes make in the master branch.
+This change log is in order from the top for the latest changes in the master branch.

 Date | Change
 --- | ---